dcarapic/hotmeals/docs/user_guide.md

 ## Customer - ordering food
 <img src="screenshots/Customer_Ordering_food.png" width="70%"/>

 This page is reached when customer selects a restaurant from the list of restaurants or when the customer selects a single item from the search result (see previous page).
+Once the user starts creating an order an additional basket icon appears in the top right corner.
+Clicking on this icon will bring the user to this page.

 Current order is displayed on the top of the page.
 If the browser is near the top of the page the full order is displayed with details about all selected items, their prices and totals.
 In case the user scrolls down the full order section is replaced with a smaller order section which simply details the most relevant information (menu items ordered and total price).
 This section also remains always on top (sticky).